clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .output}

 You can see that the node has 8 CPUs, no GPUs, belongs to phase 1a, and at the moment runs 8 jobs.
 One of these jobs is mine.
-When I submitted `qsub` request, the scheduler told me that my job ID is XXXXX.
+When I submitted `qsub` request, the scheduler told me that my job ID is 631120.
 The `pbsnodes` command gives us the list of jobs that are currently running on the compute node, and, happily, I see my job on that list.
-It apears four times, because I have requested four CPUs.
+It appears four times, because I have requested four CPUs.

 To exit the compute node, type: